Communication Considerations A-Z™:

 Stewart, D.A., & Kluwin, T.N.
 (2001).
 Teaching deaf and hard of hearing students: Content, strategies and curriculum.
 Boston: Allyn and Bacon.

 The National Agenda: Moving forward on achieving educational equality for deaf and hard of hearing students (April, 2005).
-Available at

 John L. Luckner, Ed.D. is a professor in the School of Special Education at the University of Northern Colorado.
 His current research interests include literacy, assessment, and the provision of appropriate services for students who are deaf or hard of hearing.
 Address: John Luckner, University of Northern Colorado, Campus Box 141, Greeley, CO 80639-0248; email: firstname.lastname@example.org